dmbarbour/glas/docs/GlasDesign.md

 It is feasible to design language modules that parse MySQL database files, or other binary database formats (LMDB, MessagePack, etc.).
 Doing so can simplify tooling that supports interactive or graphical programming styles.
 A relevant concern is that database files will tend to be much larger than text files, and will receive more edits by concentrating program representation into fewer files.
 This makes fine-grained memoization more important.

-### Glas Object - TODO

-The idea is a standard representation for stowage and distribution of Glas values, using content-addressed references.
-I'm not entirely sure which other features to pursue - perhaps metadata, partial data, streamability.
-A lot of design work is still needed here.
-See [Glas Object](GlasObject.md).

 ### Program Search

 I'm interested in a style of metaprogramming where programmers express hard and soft constraints, search spaces, and search tactics for a program.
 Type safety can be considered a hard constraint to guide program decisions.
 It is possible to resolve ambiguity given a context of types and other constraints on meaning.
 For unresolved meaning, the search can seek a high-quality solution according to some heuristics.